M61ss/Graphics/Notes.md

 \
 All rendering machines keep in memory two buffers: the **front buffer**, for the final output image, and the **back buffer**, which store the frame that is modified from rendering functions and will be shown at next iteration of the render loop.
 \
 Every operation executed into the loop is applied on the back buffer that will be shown at te next start of the loop.
-It is possible thanks to `glfwSwapBuffers()`, which is a function that swap front and back buffers everytime it get called.
+It is possible thanks to `glfwSwapBuffers()`, which is a function that swap front and back buffers every time it get called.
 \
 So, buffers are swapped at every iteration so that the front buffer become the back one and vice versa.